Association

 - Inquiry response skill up training

-- Holding of Study Workshops to Acquire a Wide Range of Knowledge
+- Site tour - Holding of Study Workshops to Acquire a Wide Range of Knowledge

 The Study Group identifies needs of Group members, holds timely study workshops on topics of interest to Group members in order to obtain various knowledge. - Cooperation with Related Organizations